-Customization might not be true personalization, but using Google Ads in the right way will still help you reach your very best customers!
+Customization might not be true personalization, but a better Google Ads strategy will still help you reach your very best customers!

-Why customization and personalization are essential to every business’ growth
+Why customized and personalized marketing are essential to every business’ growth

 Personalized marketing should be a focus for all marketers out there.
 By collecting relevant data, it’s possible to create personal interactions and experiences with dynamic content and product recommendations based on purchase history and shopping behavior.

 With Google Ads, the tailored experience you can offer users isn’t true personalization (since Google is protective of user data) – but it’s just as important in order to target the right people at the right time.